mochi182/nowty/readme.md

 ## 🚀 Technologies Used

-The app is built using Node.js, ExpressJS and MySQL.
+The app is built using React, ExpressJS and MySQL.

 ## 🌟 Features